Legal rights and duties of the landlord and tenant are determined by lease (rental agreement), state and federal laws, and city ordinances

 Notice requirements can be complicated.
 If you are not sure whether notice is required or what kind of notice to give, talk to a lawyer

 It depends on your lease, and also on why you are evicting your tenant.
 If your lease does not have a notice requirement, the statute states that you generally have to give the tenant notice of at least one month's rental period plus one day before starting an eviction proceeding.
 If you are evicting for nonpayment of rent, an eviction proceeding can be started the day after rent is due and unpaid.

-There are exceptions to these timeframes.
 To figure out exactly how much notice you have to give your tenant, talk to a lawyer

 .
 If you do not provide proper notice to your tenant before starting the eviction process, your case could be dismissed.